Honours Program in Anthropology

 Before May 15, the Anthropology Discipline’s full-time faculty members will review applications to decide which students will be accepted into the Anthropology Honours Program.
 Both the academic standing and the proposed thesis topic will be considered, with emphasis placed on the fit between the relevant research experience and interests of the supervisor and the proposed project.
 Each full-time faculty member can supervise a maximum of 2 students in the Honours Program each academic year.

-The Arts Faculty office will provide the official letters of acceptance to students, who will then be provided direction to register in the Honours course for the fall.
+By June 01, The Chair will provide the official letters of acceptance to students, who will then be provided direction to register in the Honours course for the fall.

 Honours students are required to take both Honours courses in Anthropology: ANTH 5110: Research Design and Professional Development and ANTH 5120: Honours Thesis.
 ANTH 5110 will be taken in the Fall and ANTH 5120 in the Winter.